Couldn’t get through the English component of the Forman Entrance Admission Test (FEAT) ?

-IEAP classes are held in air conditioned classrooms with access to multimedia and audio-video facilities.
-A computer language lab is available exclusively for IEAP students where they learn computer skills and can access listening files and internet-based enrichment lessons daily, to complement their classroom instruction.
-IEAP students have access to a dedicated library where they can borrow books appropriate to their reading levels.
-They can also borrow suitable DVDs to take home, thus increasing their exposure to spoken English and improving their familiarity with various English accents.
+IEAP classes are held in air-conditioned classrooms with access to multimedia.
+A computer language lab is available exclusively for IEAP students where they learn computer skills and can access listening files and internet-based lessons to complement their class work.
+IEAP students have their own library where they can borrow books of various reading levels.
+They can also borrow DVDs to take home, thus increasing their exposure to spoken English and improving their familiarity with various English accents.

 - Does IEAP offer any extra-curricular activities?

-The IEAP conducts various extra-curricular activities which allow students to practice English beyond the classroom environment as well as have fun.
-These include talent shows, quizzes and field trips.
-As full members of the FCC community, they are also able to join freely in university events and societies.
+The ELP arranges field trips for students to practice English beyond the classroom environment as well as have fun.
+IEAP students can also join in all university events and societies.